AI for SMEs — Strategy, Use Cases and Roadmap 2026

 Calculating AI cost and ROI

-Token pricing, training effort, running costs and three real calculation examples.
+Token pricing, training effort, operating costs and three real calculation examples.

 Architecture